rmhorton/virtual-generalist/README.md

 # virtual-generalist
-A complex co-morbidities module for the Synthea patient simulator.
+Modeling complex co-morbidities in the Synthea patient simulator.

 ## Contents of this repository